zachchong/tp/README.md

 ## Features
 1. Add Contacts
 2. Delete a Contact
-3. Create Category (WIP)
-4. Add Contact to Category (WIP)
-5. Remove Contact from Category (WIP)
-6. Add Interview to Contact
+3. Add Interview to Contact
-7. Delete Interview from Contact
+4. Delete Interview from Contact
-8. Search Contact
+5. Find Contact
-9. List interviews for a Contact
+6. List interviews for a Contact

 ## Commands
 ### Add Contact